 Project Roadmap: Planning and Managing Your Project

 Learn how to create a project roadmap for strategic project planning, timeline management, and team alignment.
-This article is especially helpful for project managers looking for a structured and clear way to organize project execution.
+A roadmap is not a slide for stakeholders — it is a working document that connects long-term goals with day-to-day execution.
+This article is useful for project managers who need a clearer structure to prevent priority conflicts and execution drift inside cross-functional teams.

 Key takeaways